SyntaxGhost404/Discord-Timestamp-Generator/README.md

 ## 🤝 Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+If you find this tool helpful, please consider leaving a ⭐ star on the repository!
+It helps increase visibility and supports the project's growth.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".